-Archaeological Institute of America Annual Lecture by Alison Carter ’01.
+Archaeological Institute of America Annual Lecture by Alison Kyra Carter ’01.

-Through this multidisciplinary research, we aim to better understand the nature and timing of occupation within the Angkor Wat temple enclosure and the types of activities taking place within an Angkorian household, and compare life in the capital with life in the provinces.
+Through this multidisciplinary research we aim to better understand the nature and timing of occupation at these sites, the types of activities taking place within an Angkorian household, and compare life in the capital with life in the provinces.